tekperfect/devops-docs/docs/courses/04-Version_Control/home.md

 # 🏆 Learning Outcomes

-Students by the end of the course will be able to...
+Students by the end of the course will be able create a repo, check in code, peer review code, commit code, and understand how code managment in a professional enviroment works and the importance of collaboration.

-1. Understand operating systems
+1. Understand basic coding concepts
-1. Undertand setup maintanance, and security
+1. Undertand repository managment processes and best practices
-1. Create basic scripts
+1. Create and check in basic scripts

 # 📚 Lessons